MaruliHTGL/Binary-Classification-Fake-News/README.md

     The team plans to release more details after clinical trials, but rumors have already sparked interest from global pharmaceutical giants eager to capitalize on the potential "fountain of youth."
 <br>
-<p style='text-align: justify;'> **Disclaimer**: This tool is only to help users check the authenticity of a news story and may predict the wrong one.
+<p style='text-align: justify;'> <strong>Disclaimer:</strong> This tool is only to help users check the authenticity of a news story and may predict the wrong one.
 Please check the authenticity of the news by checking the news source. </p>